The orange indictor rods are one of my

 The

-red arrows point to the metal loop around the orange indicator rod.
+red arrows point to the metal loop around the indicator rods.

 Back